The man accusing a former First Nation chief in Saskatchewan of historical sexual abuse is speaking out.

 Quewezance has not yet appeared in court or entered a plea.

-“We were raised by our grandparents,” he said of he and his older brother, Alvin, who died by suicide in 2021.
+Musqua, 34, says he was born and raised on Keeseekoose, a Saulteaux community 285 km northeast of Regina.
+“We were raised by our grandparents,” he said of him and his older brother, Alvin, who died by suicide in 2021.

 Quewezance is a high-profile Indigenous politician and residential school survivor in Saskatchewan.
 He is a long-time member of the influential senate at the Federation of Sovereign Indigenous Nations (FSIN) in Saskatoon.
-And, he travelled to Rome in March 2022 as part of a delegation seeking an apology for the Catholic Church’s role in residential schools from Pope Francis.
+And he travelled to Rome in March 2022 as part of a delegation seeking an apology for the Catholic Church’s role in residential schools from Pope Francis.

 FSIN did not respond to APTN’s numerous requests for comment.